 8. (Optional) If you want to have additional OpenVault clients that are not DMF servers, such as for running administrative commands, install the OpenVault software on those clients and run ov_admin as shown below.
 When asked for the server hostname, specify the virtual hostname.
-This connects the clients to the virtual cluster, rather than a fixed host, so that upon migration they follow the server.
+This connects the clients to the a.
+On the initial node: